 These Public Forum Areas are generally available from 9:00 a.m. until 6:00 p.m., Monday through Friday, provided that the areas have not previously been reserved.
-Though reservations to use the Public Forum Area are only required as set forth in Section C and Section D below, the College recommends that all parties interested in using the Public Forum Area submit a completed Forum Reservation Request Form to the Dean of Students (greg.tanner@sgsc.edu) or Vice President of Academic and Student Affairs (robert.page@sgsc.edu), prior to use so that the College may minimize scheduling conflicts, accommodate all interested users, and provide for campus safety and security.
+Though reservations to use the Public Forum Area are only required as set forth in Section C and Section D below, the College recommends that all parties interested in using the Public Forum Area submit a completed Forum Reservation Request Form to the Dean of Students and Housing for Student Success (sandra.adams@sgsc.edu) prior to use so that the College may minimize scheduling conflicts, accommodate all interested users, and provide for campus safety and security.
 Reservations will only be processed on days that SGSC's Administrative Offices are open for business ("college business days").